tatdef/IH_project7_ml_algorithms/README.md

 - Clean, well-commented code
 - Clean data with EDA
-- Clear board in Trello with logged time for each task (axele)
+- Clear board in Trello with logged time for each task
-- Clear descriprion of each model (each)
+- Clear descriprion of each model
-- Models implementation and comparison (done)
+- Models implementation and comparison

 ## Deliverables

 - '1.
 Clean and encoded data: two files, data_corr_dropped and data_low_var_dropped, based on which version is preferred
 - '2. ipynb files with all code concerning EDA, data cleaning and modelling for each of the models
 - '3.
-Slides with each model description (how it works, what the parameters are, what exactly you used) and results (for each model and **final table with models comparison**).
+[Slides](https://docs.google.com/presentation/d/1xnBhTANu8ShJo4XyeY1qi4z-Eu7sOYwHqu5UqIHswUo/edit?usp=sharing) with each model description (how it works, what the parameters are, what exactly you used) and results (for each model and final table with models comparison).
 - '4.
-Please state the **conclusion about usability of each model**.
+Please state the conclusion about usability of each model.
 - '5.
 Trello board with logged time.

 ## Time spent on each task